Windlesham Moor

 Windlesham Moor is a country house and, for a time in the 20th century a royal residence, at Windlesham in the English county of Surrey.
 In its capacity as a royal residence, it was, for nearly two years in the late 1940s, the home of Princess (later Queen) Elizabeth and her husband Philip, Duke of Edinburgh.

 History

 Philip Hill bought the Victorian home and grounds in a state of disrepair in 1942 for £40,000.
-Later the Royal Family bought the renovated Sunninghill Park house and park from Hill.
+Later, the Royal Family bought the renovated Sunninghill Park house and park from Hill.
 He renovated the house in 1944.
-It was rented furnished from his widow, Mrs. Warwick Bryant, for Princess Elizabeth and Philip, Duke of Edinburgh between 1947 and 4 July 1949.
+It was rented furnished from his widow, Mrs. Warwick Bryant, for Princess Elizabeth and Philip, Duke of Edinburgh, between 1947 and 4 July 1949.

-The house has by design four reception rooms including a reception hall, dining room, a 50 ft drawing room, and a Chinese room.
-Other room names during the royal tenure included a study, games room, and loggia and five main bedrooms.
-The nursery comprised two guest rooms joined.
+The house by design had four reception rooms including a reception hall, a dining room, a 50 ft drawing room, and a Chinese room.
+Other room names during the royal tenure included a study, a games room, and loggia and five main bedrooms.
+The nursery comprised two guest rooms joined together.

 The house bore with it 58 acre, largely of light woodland in the acidic heath of Surrey Heath on the elevated Bagshot Formation (Bagshot sands).